"Best lunch in Minnesota" - The Star Tribune

 In Sweden, fika is both a daily break and a national institution.
 Traditionally involving coffee, pastries and conversation, it is a dedicated time for friends and colleagues to socialize.

 Start your day at FIKA and enjoy coffee with fortitude, egg tarts, gravlax smörgås (open faced sandwich), and Swedish-inspired pastries.
 It is the perfect place for morning and lunch meetings.
 We are known for our lunches, serving artful salads, house-made soups, signature dishes such as Swedish meatballs and gravlax, modern versions of Nordic open-faced sandwiches and specialty dishes for lunch and early dinner.
-And don't forget desert.
+And don't forget dessert.
 Wednesdays are a great time to visit when we are open until 8 p.m. for for happy hour (or "After Work" as they say in Sweden) and later dining.
 A finely curated selection of crafted cocktails, beer, wine and house-made aquavit is available.

 Dine indoors or outside, while enjoying a full view of the historic Turnblad Mansion.
 The enchanting courtyard offers some of the best outdoor dining in the Twin Cities.
 For children there is a fully loaded playcart, so adults can dine while watching the kids play safely.